wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

    :align: center
    :wrap_image: No

-More information on how Wazuh monitors AWS can be found at our :ref:`documentation <amazon>`.
+More information on how Wazuh monitors AWS can be found in our :ref:`documentation <amazon>`.

 Microsoft Azure
 ---------------